Order management

 Example of order management

-A customer places an online order.
-The order management system checks inventory, confirms payment, triggers warehouse packing, sends shipping info to the courier, and updates the customer with tracking, automatically managing each step.
+A customer places an online order on a Shopify store.
+The order management system handles order processing by checking inventory and confirming payment, then triggers warehouse packing, sends shipping info to the courier, and updates the customer with tracking, automatically managing each step.
+For subscription brands, the same flow runs on a recurring schedule for every renewal.

 Driftcharge Tip

-Using an integrated order management system ensures you never miss a sale, oversell inventory, or delay delivery, key to keeping modern customers satisfied.
+Using an integrated order management system ensures you never miss a sale, oversell inventory, or delay delivery, which is key to keeping modern customers satisfied.

 Author Image